GTC

 2. Basis of the business relationships

-The subject of the contract shall be the activities agreed in each individual case to be carried out by the Trustee.
-The Trustee cannot provide any warranty or guarantee for the occurrence of any financial events or consequences, even if he provides advises to the Client.
-For this reason, the Trustee, notwithstanding the provision of certain work results, cannot make any binding statements in the form of expectations, forecasts, or recommendations regarding the occurrence of certain results.
+The subject matter of the contract shall be the activities agreed in the order confirmation in the individual case and to be carried out by the trustee.
+The trustee cannot provide any warranty or guarantee for the occurrence of certain economic events or consequences, even if it provides the client with advice.
+For this reason, the trustee cannot make any binding statements in the form of expectations, forecasts or recommendations regarding the occurrence of certain results, irrespective of the provision of certain work results.

-If delivery dates are not expressly agreed as a binding guarantee, they shall be considered as a general target.
+Insofar as deadlines are not expressly agreed as binding assurances, they shall be regarded as general targets.

-Expert opinions, professional statements, presentations, and the like shall only be binding once they have been signed by authorised representatives.
-Oral advice, interim reports and provisional work results, the draft nature of which is expressly stated or arises from the circumstances, may vary considerably from the final result and shall therefore not be binding.
+Expert opinions, statements, presentations and the like are only binding once they have been legally signed.
+Verbal information, interim reports and preliminary work results, the draft nature of which is expressly stated or arises from the circumstances, may deviate significantly from the final result and are therefore not binding.

-The Trustee may make use of qualified third parties in the provision of the services; such third parties shall also be subject to the duty to maintain secrecy pursuant to Section 6.
+The trustee may use suitable third parties to provide the services; these are also subject to the duty of confidentiality pursuant to section 6.

 3. Client participation

-All information and documents required for the proper performance of the services are to be provided to the Trustee by the Client in due time.
-The Trustee may assume that the documents and information supplied are accurate and complete.
+All information and documents required for the proper provision of the services shall be provided by the customer to the trustee in good time and without being requested to do so.
+The trustee may assume that the documents and information provided are correct and complete.

 The Trustee shall not verify the accuracy and legality of the documents and information provided.